kparc/kcc/README.md

 1. Reproduce `mxpath` from scratch in a new k session, same way you did with `qs`.

-2. Using your own code, solve problem 18.
+2. Find a way to load and parse the triangle from problem 18, and solve it using your own code.

 3. Verify solutions for 18 and 67 on [Project Euler](https://projecteuler.net).